 However, customers are becoming more aware about the possibility of companies engaging in CSR activities with the only purpose of gaining social legitimacy.
-According to Vanhamme and Grobben (2009), customer skepticism towards CSR strategies responds to factors such as the fear of being manipulated or used.
+According to Vanhamme and Grobben (2009), customer scepticism towards CSR strategies responds to factors such as the fear of being manipulated or used.
 Furthermore, Shim and Yang (2016) argued that customers can have perceptions of hypocrisy when a firm is promoting strategies that overstate the actual outcomes, which can lead to a negative notion towards CSR.
 Based on the above discussion, certain interconnection between CSR and customers is anticipated.
 In order to contribute to the discussion of the impact of CSR on customer care, the following hypothesis is proposed.

 H1: CSR activities have a positive influence on customer care.

 Even though the link between CSR and business value has been largely elaborated and studied, there is a considerable research gap when considering the relationship between CSR and innovation of the company (Gallego-Álvarez et al., 2011; Khoma et al., 2018; Martinez-Conesa et al., 2017).
 It is natural for one to assume a positive relationship between CSR and financial performance of the firm, as it follows the flow of a logical chain reaction and also since it is a generally accepted assumption among scholars.
 According to Orlitzky et al. (2003) the core part of this theory is that CSR may be an organizational tool which might ensure a more effective use of resources, which in turn has a positive effect on the financial performance of the business.
 To summarize, there are many scholars who investigated the relationship between CRS and the corporate financial performance, and the consensus among them is that this relationship is positive (Činčalová and Hedija, 2020; Madueño et al., 2016; Perrini et al., 2011).
 On the contrary, regarding the relationship of the CSR and the innovation performance, there is a lack of knowledge and the connection is not fully established (Bocquet et al., 2017, 2019; Martinez-Conesa et al., 2017).
 It is true, however, that the relationship between CSR and innovation has been investigated and confirmed the positive linkage from several papers (Padgett and Galan, 2010; Wagner, 2010).
-In this line, scholars admit that the research concerning CSR has not yet plainly shown the nature of the connection with innovation.
+In this line, scholars admit that the research concerning CSR has not yet plainly shown the nature of the connection with innovation (Surroca et al, 2010).
 In addition, authors such as Gallego-Alvarez et al. (2011), Bocquet et al. (2011), and González-Ramos et al. (2014), who have investigated the connection between innovation and CSR, report a double direction of the above relationship.

 Authors have attempted to investigate the type of CSR strategy that best fosters innovation of the company (Bocquet, 2011; Bocquet et al., 2017; Ferauge, 2012).
 However, more research is needed in this regard.
 In early 2000, McWilliams and Siegel (2000) showed that the adoption of social and environmental practices may increase funds dedicated for research and development, which consequently can generate both process and product innovations.
 While analyzing CSR and innovation relationships in companies from Spain, Italy, and the UK, MacGregor and Fontrodona (2011) found that CSR-driven innovation is focused on products and services that are related to social purpose, whereas innovation-driven CSR is associated with creating social activities and is a function of value.
 Wagner (2010) went beyond by conceptualizing the CSR as a multi-dimensional appraisal of the company’s responsible performance.
 He revealed that this fosters the innovation of the firm.
 Nonetheless, Gallego-Alvarez et al. (2011), while investigating the dual direction of the relationship, provided evidence that sustainable activities are not always followed by the creation of value and innovation.